rajula96reddy/botathon/Submission.md

 ## Bot Description:

 Current era has seen a revolution of cryptocurrencies and it's influence on different domains.
-At this point in time there are around **45** Exchanges, **2230** Exchanges, **2879** cryptocurrencies,  and the count is not gonna stop anytime now.
+At this point in time, there are around **45** Exchanges, **2230** Exchanges, **2879** cryptocurrencies,  and the count is not gonna stop anytime now.
 And being up to date with the currency ups and downs is more of a necessity rather than an option.
 So '**Bot Rick**' is an attempt to keep the user up to date with the latest trends in the cryptocurrencies.

 Bot Rick was built using all of the various engati nodes:
 - Send Message